snakesinthecloud/cdk-python-web-apps/README.md

 # cdk-python-web-apps
-Python based Web apps deployed to Lambda with AWS CDK and Docker.
+Python based Web apps, built with custom Docker containers, deployed to AWS with CDK.

 ## What is this for?

-This repository details ways to deploy Python Web frameworks (e.g. Flask) as standalone Lambdas with AWS CDK.
+This repository details ways to deploy Python Web frameworks (e.g. Flask) as standalone functions with AWS CDK.
 Connections to the applications are proxied through API Gateway.

 ## Getting started